jackhlay/Chessguy/README.txt

 Double Buffering
 En Passant
 Castling
+Move Legality (90% confidence)
 Pawn Promotion (no underpromotion yet)
+Threefold repetition draw (Maybe)

 Working on now:
-Move Legality
+Ideal move calculation

 Working on next:
-Threefold repetition draw
 Let the computer make moves
 Allow the computer to explore depths without affecting the real board Using this, LET HIM (the computer) COOK and find the best move.